 Five-Spice Pork Belly with Cauliflower Rice and Broccoli Sprouts

-- 1 lbs fresh sliced pork belly, cut in bite size pieces
+- 1 lbs freshly sliced pork belly, cut into bite-size pieces

 - 1 cup of roughly chopped red onion